tterb/Atomic-Monokai-Syntax/README.md

 __________________________________________________________________________________________________________________

 ## Install:
-  This repository is distributed using *[apm]*.
+  This package is distributed using *[apm]*.
 After [installing apm], you can install the syntax theme with the command:

 ```
 $ apm install atomic-monokai-syntax